yomidevs/local-audio-yomichan/README.md

 <details> <summary><b>Disadvantages:</b> <i>(click here)</i> </summary>

-1. This setup requires about **3 GB of free space**.
+1. This setup requires about **3-5 GB of free space**.

-1. This setup requires Anki to be open or the server to be [run manually](#running-without-anki) in order for Yomichan to fetch audio from it.
-However, Yomichan can still fall back to its default sources if `local-audio-yomichan` is unavailable or does not have the requested word.
+1. This setup requires Anki to be open (or the server to be [run manually](#running-without-anki)) in order for Yomichan to fetch audio from it.
+Note that Yomichan can still fall back to its default sources if the local audio server is unavailable or does not have the requested word.

 </details>